The Admission of Students

 4. Standardized Test Scores.
 The submission of standardized testing (the SAT I, SAT II, the ACT, and Advanced Placement tests) is optional for admission.
 Independent of the admission process and solely for the purpose of the college's research, students who have taken the standardized tests must submit the official results of these tests upon matriculation.

 5. A Personal Interview (optional).
-The applicant may seek an interview with a member of the college's admission staff, an admission senior fellow, or a designated alumni representative in the home area.
+The applicant may seek an interview with a member of the college's admission staff, an admission senior fellow, or a designated alumni representative.

 Early in the senior year a student should submit the application for admission.
-To be considered for admission in 2016–2017, a student must submit an application no later than 1 January 2016.
+To be considered for admission in 2017–2018, a student must submit an application no later than 1 January 2017.
 A nonrefundable fee of $60 must accompany the application.
-Students for whom the fee would be a financial hardship may have their guidance counselor submit a College Board "Request for Fee Waiver" with their application.
+Students for whom the fee would be a financial hardship may request a fee waiver in the Common Application.

 The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and recommendations from the guidance counselor and from two teachers.